(N.B. This article only studies the use of statins

 The liver produces several thousand milligrams of cholesterol

 every day to carry out many essential bodily functions.
-Any
+Any excess

-in diet, or vitamin C supplementation, they prescribe statins.
+vitamin C supplementation, they prescribe statins.

 Will the Department of Health save money?

-According to The Lancet’s editor, Dr. Richard Horton:
+According to The Lancet’s editor, Dr. Richard Horton: “It

-currently prescribed to about 1.8 million people in the UK,
+about 1.8 million people in the UK, costing the National Health

-With the NHS bill for statins predicted to (rise to) more than
+Service £700 million a year.
+With the NHS bill for statins

-£2 billion a year by 2010, transferring costs to patients
+predicted to (rise to) more than £2 billion a year by 2010,

-might seem timely.“
+transferring costs to patients might seem timely.“

 The UK's Department of Health will certainly avoid increased